 1. NEVER make price or blue ribbon trophies the primary factor in purchasing a White Shepherd Dog.
-The White Shepherd is a rare breed of dog by AKC standards.
-Any rare breed, purebred, and most importantly, "well-bred" dog, is equivalent to a fine wine or expensive luxury car.
-It's a matter of choosing to go "cheap" or taking a huge "risk" on a dog that may end up costing you years of heartache and despair later for making the wrong choice.
+The White Shepherd is a rare breed of dog by AKC standards and any rare breed, purebred, and most importantly, "well-bred dog", is equivalent to a fine wine or expensive luxury car.
+It's a matter of choosing to go "cheap" or taking a huge "risk" on a dog that may end up costing you years of heartache and despair for making an unwise decision.

 3. NEVER fall for the heart tugging ads you see on billboards and on TV by the animal shelter lobbies.
 Most people have no idea that the Humane Society of the United States is a powerful lobby with almost $200 million in assets and an annual budget in excess of $100 million.
 Very little of the money actually goes directly towards the cost to run local shelters.
-These Lobbiests hire slick lawyers and advertising agencies to create advertising campaigns designed to compel you to adopt a dog.
+These Lobbyists hire slick lawyers and advertising agencies to create advertising campaigns designed to compel you to adopt a dog.
 The better their response from an unsuspecting public, the more money they can expect from congress by their efforts!
 An Ohio veterinarian alerted us to this problem and told us that many wonderful purebred breeders have closed their doors because the effect the Humane Society lobby has done to their business.
 For more information, see https://www.humanewatch.org/the_humane_society_of_the_united_states_and_pet_shelter_giving/

 5. NEVER purchase a dog from a breeder who allows pups younger than 7 1/2 weeks of age to leave their mother.